A nearly Blackwell-optimal policy gradient method: Introduction

 In essense, our nBw-optimal policy gradient method switches the optimization objective from gain~$v_g$ to bias~$v_b$ once the gain optimization is deemed to have converged.
-This needs three novel ingredients, to which we contribute. \textbf{First} is a sampling-based approximator for the (standard, vanilla) gradient of bias (\secref{sec:grad}). \textbf{Second} is a suitable preconditioning matrix~$\mat{C}$, for which we define the Fisher (information) matrix of bias, yielding natural gradients of bias (\secref{sec:natgrad}). \textbf{Third} is an algorithm that utilizes the gradient and Fisher estimates to carry out gain then bias (hence, bi-level) optimization (\secref{sec:bwoptim_algo}).
-To this end, we formulate a logarithmic barrier function that ensures the optimization iterates stay in the gain-optimal region (as per \defref{def:bias_optim}).
-The experiment results in \secref{sec:xprmt} provide insights into the fundamental mechanisms of our proposal and comparison with the discounted reward method.
+This necessitates three novel ingredients, to which we contribute. \textbf{First} is a sampling-based approximator for the (standard, vanilla) gradient of bias (\secref{sec:grad}). \textbf{Second} is a suitable preconditioning matrix~$\mat{C}$, for which we define the Fisher (information) matrix of bias, leading to natural gradients of bias (\secref{sec:natgrad}). \textbf{Third} is an algorithm that utilizes the gradient and Fisher matrix estimates to carry out gain then bias optimization (\secref{sec:bwoptim_algo}).
+For solving the induced bi-level optimization, we formulate a logarithmic barrier function that ensures the optimization iterates stay in the gain-optimal region (as prescribed in \defref{def:bias_optim}).
+The experiment results in \secref{sec:nbwpg_xprmtresult} provide insights into the fundamental mechanisms of our proposal, as well as comparison with the discounted reward method.